Lake Grace, Western Australia: Present day

 Locals played a key role in restoring the AIM hospital, now a museum that displays primary health care prior to 1960.

 Lake Grace contains a district high school with distance learning available for years 11 and 12.
 There is a district hospital, a childcare centre and a medical centre with a doctor and other health services.

-There are two banks in town: BankWest and Rabobank that opened in September 2009.
+There are two banks in town: Bankwest and Rabobank that opened in September 2009.
 The shopping facilities include a local shopping forum with IGA supermarket, a butcher, health and beauty, hair dresser, clothing shop and two cafes.
 There is also a Retravision, CCL Hardware and resident electrical contractor and plumber.
 The town has a Community Pharmacy opened in 2014.

 There is a range of recreational facilities available including a 50-metre pool, sporting complex including football, cricket, tennis, basketball and hockey.
 The Sportsman's Club also has a synthetic bowling surface allowing bowls to be played all year round.
 There is also a golf club and air strip.

 Travellers' facilities include the local hotel-motel, roadhouse, the Salt Bush Inn motel and the Lake Grace Caravan Park.
-There is also a number of B&Bs in the area.
+There is also a number of bed & breakfasts in the area.

 The local shire council is based in Lake Grace and there is a Community Resource Centre (telecentre).

-The town is served three days per week by the Transwa Perth to Esperance bus service.
+The town is served by Transwa's Perth to Esperance coach service.